The ugly side of humanity does not dwell only with the downtrodden...

 “That would be Thomas Applegate Jr. Is he any relation?”

 “You could say that.”
 Randy nodded and tears welled in his eyes.
 Just hearing his name like that sent a chill through him.
 He blinked a few times not wanting to cry.
 "He's my father."

 “Your father?”
 Steve repeated.
 “So you’re the missing son?
 We all thought you were dead.
 I must apologize for my actions at McDonald’s.
 We've been searching for months.
 I just didn't expect to see you in all places...”

 “I’m sure you have.
 Last I saw of the bastard, he never wanted anything to do with me.
 The feelin’ was mutual.
 I just wanted to find out if it was him.
 That’s all.
 I’ll get out of your hair now.”

 “Wait.”
 Steve stood up.
 “You do want to claim the estate I presume?
 I mean if you’ll submit to a DNA test.”

 “Nah.
-I don’t want any money.
+I don’t want his money.
 Just give it away.
 It isn’t mine.
 It's his and my step mom's.”

 “Estelle died too.
 Several years ago.
 The estate is 3.6 million dollars.
 Surely, you’re kidding.”

 "Yes, Mr. Applegate.
 He was.
 Now if you're serious about not claiming the estate, since we have located you, you’ll have to sign a waiver.
 I’ll draw that up if you'd like.”

 “Where can I find you?
 I have to at least have a waiver.
 Nelson will insist on it.”